Fewdys/FewTags/README.md

 Just Databases Of UserID's With Tags/Notes In Which I Maintain

-If You Want A Tag Removed/Changed or Added Feel Free To Join The Discord Linked Below & Make A Ticket or DM *@FewTags* or *@fewdy* On Discord.
+If You Want A Tag Removed/Changed or Added Feel Free To Join The Discord Linked Below & Make A Ticket, or DM *@FewTags* or *@fewdy* On Discord.
 (The Role Needed To Make A Ticket In The Server Is Called 'Extra' In The Channel "React For Roles")

 [Discord Server Link](https://discord.gg/A4QwEZJY6f)